Norman Volker Franz

-Norman Volker Franz (born 30 January 1970 in Neheim-Hüsten, North Rhine-Westphalia) is a German murderer and fugitive who is being sought after by international arrest warrant.
+Norman Volker Franz (born 30 January 1970 in Neheim-Hüsten, West Germany) is a German murderer and fugitive who is being sought after by international arrest warrant.

 Early life

 After secondary school, he was an electrician's apprentice and wanted to catch up in Dortmund with his high school diploma.
 He was described as "an unobtrusive student" by one teacher.
 Franz finished school half a year before graduation.